-- Agree which pupils are vulnerable learners and those who may have SEN or are disabled or have a medical need. - Identify which pupils are underachieving and need to have access to additional interventions but do not necessarily have SEN. - Identify which pupils require additional support due to their special needs and therefore need an Individual Education Plan or Pupil Passport. - Secure good teaching outcomes by providing Quality First teaching using differentiation and reasonable adjustments as a standard classroom technique. - Ensure pupils have access to appropriate support, including resources and staff, to ensure the barriers to learning are reduced.
+- Agree which pupils are vulnerable learners and those who may have SEN or are disabled or have a medical need. - Identify which pupils are underachieving and need to have access to additional interventions but do not necessarily have SEN. - Identify which pupils require additional support due to their special needs and therefore need a one page profile. - Secure good teaching outcomes by providing Quality First teaching using differentiation and reasonable adjustments as a standard classroom technique. - Ensure pupils have access to appropriate support, including resources and staff, to ensure the barriers to learning are reduced.